ucrdatacenter/ucrdatacenter.github.io/courses/AH-ANTQ103/workshop3.md

 dominance of body and draped figures highlights the stylistic focus on human representation in this vase art.

-# 8. The `separate()` function
+# The `separate()` function

 For the homework, the `separate()` function is essential.
 This function takes a tibble, a column name, a new column name and a separator.
 It then splits the column into two (or more) columns, and returns a tibble with the new columns.
-Here I give a silly example of how to use this function.
-In your homework, it will actually be useful.
+Here we give an example of how to use this function.

 If we take a look at the decoration column, we can see that some vases have an entry that is one word, then a colon and then more words.